Kapppa/seadex-data-refinement/docs/index.md

 * {doc}`public-tracker-only`: SeaDex entries found only on public trackers.
 You can contribute by reposting them to private trackers, following their rules and requirements.

-* {doc}`best-no-dual`: Best entries that currently do not have a dual audio version available.
-If you're interested in creating dual audio muxes for these entries, it's recommended to first join the [Discord](https://discord.com/invite/jPeeZewWRn) to consult with others before starting.
-You can also find a helpful guide in the [muxing tutorial](https://thewiki.moe/advanced/muxing/).

 * {doc}`top-200`: Top 200 AniList entries that aren't yet on SeaDex.
 If you'd like to see any of these added, your comparison submissions are needed.
 The [tutorial](https://thewiki.moe/tutorials/comparison/) provides a step-by-step guide.
 Once you've made your comparisons, please share them in the `#comparisons` channel on [Discord](https://discord.com/invite/jPeeZewWRn).

-* {doc}`best-missing-dual`: SeaDex entries where the alt has Dual-Audio but the best doesn't
+* {doc}`best-missing-dual`: Best entries that currently do not have a dual audio version available.
+If you're interested in creating dual audio muxes for these entries, it's recommended to first join the [Discord](https://discord.com/invite/jPeeZewWRn) to consult with others before starting.
+You can also find a helpful guide in the [muxing tutorial](https://thewiki.moe/advanced/muxing/).

-* {doc}`alt-missing-dual`: SeaDex entries where the best has Dual-Audio but the alt doesn't
+* {doc}`alt-missing-dual`: Same as best-missing-dual, but for alt releases instead.

 ## Running locally